-When a song this big gets sued for infringement, it’s news, and everyone has an opinion.
-Maybe rather than just tell you my opinion, I can take you along and let you formulate your own.
+When a song as big as Levitating gets sued for infringement, it’s news, and everyone has an opinion.
+I have one too.
+But rather than just tell you my opinion, how about I take you through a thought process and let you formulate your own?

 A reggae band called Artikal Sound System has filed a suit against Dua Lipa, because they think Lipa’s “Levitating,” maybe the biggest hit song in the world over the last couple of years, sounds way too much like their 2017 track, “Live Your Life.”
 The complaint itself doesn’t get into musicological details on the ways in which they’re similar, but you’ll hear it right away.